openziti/ziti-doc/docfx_project/ziti/identities/enrolling.md

 > [!IMPORTANT]
 > The output from the `ziti-enroller` is a json file which must be kept secure.
 This file contains within it the private key
-> used to generate a certificate request which was sent to the Ziti controller and signed.
+> used to generate a certificate request which was sent to the Ziti Controller and signed.
 This file should not be
 > transferred or shared and should not be moved from the machine unless you are confident you understand the risks
 > involved in doing so.